dansmyers/IntroToCS/Labs/D-My_Heart_Will_Go_On.md

 **Question**: What is the accuracy of this MNIST classification model?

-**Question**: Experiment with changing the `max_depth` of the tree.
+**Question**: Experiment with changing the `max_depth` of the tree by adding it as a parameter to `DecisionTreeClassifier` (look at the relevant line in `model.py`).
 What effects does changing depth have on the output?

 ## Land of Confusion